cube-soft/cube.pdf/Applications/Converter/Documents/English/Question.md

 ### Can I edit a PDF file?

 CubePDF is basically a software for converting PDF files, although you can merge them with other PDF files and set document properties, passwords, etc. during conversion.
-If you want to edit an existing PDF file in page units such as merging, splitting, rotating, etc., you can use [CubePDF Utility](https://www.cube-soft.jp/cubepdfutility/) or [CubePDF Page (Japanese)](https://www.cube-soft.jp/cubepdfpage/).
+If you want to edit an existing PDF file in page units such as merging, splitting, rotating, etc., you can use [CubePDF Utility](https://www.cube-soft.jp/en/cubepdfutility/) or [CubePDF Page](https://www.cube-soft.jp/en/cubepdfpage/).

 ### Does network communication occur during execution?